Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Is meticulous bookkeeping required to claim a legitimate business deduction?

-Absolutely.
-Meticulous, standardized bookkeeping is completely foundational and strictly required to legally claim any legitimate business deduction.
-The CRA fundamentally demands verifiable original receipts, structured financial ledgers, and comprehensive digital records to definitively substantiate your self-employed operational expenses during any potential comprehensive tax audit scenario.
+.
+Meticulous, standardized bookkeeping is completely foundational and required to legally claim any legitimate business deduction.
+The CRA demands verifiable original receipts, structured financial ledgers, and comprehensive digital records to definitively substantiate your self-employed operational expenses during any potential comprehensive tax audit scenario.

 Do standard online tools automatically calculate my maximum tax refund?